Looking for some cat litter box alternatives for traveling, small spaces, and more?

 Not only do you need a litter box, period, but you also probably need more than one.

-As veteran cat owners know, it is a generally good rule of thumb that you have an extra cat litter box for every cat you have.
+As veteran cat owners know, it is a generally good rule of thumb to have an extra cat litter box for every cat you have.

 From then on, we have added one for each cat plus a spare, with Yoshi knowing he has multiple options, except going in Boo’s special box.